Cognigy/Documentation/docs/en/docs/ai/generative-ai.md

 1. In the left-side menu of the Cognigy.AI interface, click **Build > Lexicons**.
 2. Click **+ New Lexicon**.
-3. On the **New Lexicon** window, specify the name covering the Lexicon's general main topic and add a relevant description.
+3. In the **New Lexicon** window, specify the name covering the Lexicon's general main topic and add a relevant description.
 It helps generate a more accurate result.
 4. Go to the **Lexicon Entry Generation** setting, and activate **Generate Lexicon Entries**.
 5. Select **Lexicon language** from the list.
 6. Set the number of entries (lexicon units).
 7. *(Optional)* Add the default [Slot](../ai/nlu/slot-mapping/slot-mapping.md).
-8. *(Optional)* Activate the creation of synonyms.
-They help virtual agent understand and recognize different variations of the same concept.
+8. *(Optional)* Activate **Generate Synonyms**.
+Synonyms help virtual agent understand and recognize different variations of the same concept.
 Four to five synonyms will be generated for each keyphrase.
 9. Click **Create**.

 When Lexicon Editor with new keyphrases is opened, you can edit, delete, or add new ones manually.